-Birchcliff is committed to continually evolving and improving its health and safety program (the "H&S Program") and its environmental management program (the "EM Program") and to conducting its activities in a manner that safeguards its employees, contractors, representatives, the public and the environment.
+Birchcliff is committed to continually evolving and improving its health and safety program (the "H&S Program") and its environmental management program (the "EM Program") and to conducting its activities in a manner that safeguards its employees, contractors, representatives, the public and the environment where the Corporation operates.
 Birchcliff's executives, managers, employees and others engaged on its behalf are responsible for upholding the requirements of its H&S and EM Programs.

-Birchcliff's H&S Program provides a framework to safeguard its employees, contractors, visitors and the people in the communities where the Corporation operates from personal injury and health and environmental hazards.
-Pursuant to the H&S Program, Birchcliff maintains a safe work environment with policies, processes, standards, training, equipment and emergency response procedures that meet or exceed governmental regulations and industry practices.
+Pursuant to the H&S Program, Birchcliff maintains a safe work environment with policies, standards, training, operating procedures, safety equipment and emergency response procedures that meet or exceed governmental regulations and industry recommended practices.
 Employees and contractors on Birchcliff's worksites are required to follow all health, safety and environmental rules and procedures outlined in the H&S Program and to participate in pertinent health and safety training.